The Importance of Sample Preparation

 Material preparation overview for free space method

-It is necessary to process the sample into a plate shape.
+It is necessary to process the sample into a flat plate shape.
 The recommended size varies depending on the measurement frequency and the permittivity/permeability of the material.

 Thickness